-Jamie Marloo Thomas is a respected cultural mentor for his Peek Whurrung Gunditjmara and Gunnai Communities.
-He understands the pain of disconnection from culture, which is why he has devoted the last 20 years to culturally mentoring young men from the Western Districts of Victoria.
+Jamie Marloo Thomas is a respected Senior Cultural Knowledge Holder for his Peek Whurrung Gunditjmara and Gunnai Communities.
+He understands the pain of disconnection from culture, which is why he has devoted the last 25 years to culturally mentoring young men.
 As the Co-Founder & Executive Director of Wayapa Wuurrk, he delivers wellness programs based on ancient Indigenous Knowledge of Taking Care of Country, Respect, Accountability and Responsibility.

 Ultimately Jamie’s work is about helping people reconnect to Earth, Spirit and their true Self, so they can experience the wellness secrets that the First Australians enjoyed for 80,000 years.

 Sara Jones wants to live in a world where Indigenous Knowledge is rightfully respected.